Talltale-Studios/Nine-Patch-Button-for-Godot-3.x/README.md

 ## Future Plans
-- Fix the button press not being cancelled when moving the mouse cursor outside the button while it is still being pressed down and the `Keep Pressed Outside` property is set to *false*.
-- Fix the instanced Button becoming visible on the duplicated NinePatchButton while in the editor if you Duplicate (shortcut: Control + D) a NinePatchButton.
-Note that it is still invisible while running the scene, but according to its code it shouldn't be visible in the editor under any circumstances while the `flat` variable is true, which it is.
-- Add a larger icon with a size of 64x64, 128x128, or 256x256 for use as the icon for the plugin on the Asset Library and the icon for the plugin's Demo Project.
+- Add a larger icon for the plugin to be displayed in the Asset Library with a size of 64x64, 128x128, or 256x256.
-- Add the `Click Mask` property from the Texture Button to enable the user to set up their own click masks to fit their custom textures for the button (by default the click mask is rectangular, and with a texture that is, say, circular, the click mask will not line up as it should with the texture of the button).
+- Add the `Click Mask` property from the Texture Button to enable the user to set up their own click masks to fit their custom textures for the button.
+By default the click mask is rectangular and with a texture that is, say, circular, the click mask will not line up as it should with the texture of the button.
 - Add the `Flip H` property from the Texture Button, renamed to `Texture Flip H` for clarity.
 - Add the `Flip V` property from the Texture Button, renamed to `Texture Flip V` for clarity.
 - Add the exported properties to custom property groups.
-This would help make the NinePatchButton's Inspector more user-friendly and organize the properties better.
+This would help organize the NinePatchButton's properties in the Inspector and make it more user-friendly.

 ## Changelog:

-## v2.6.0
+## v3.0.0
+- Rearchitectured and refactored all of the plugin's code.
+The plugin now uses a Button node as its base, and retextures itself using [Themes](https://docs.godotengine.org/en/stable/classes/class_theme.html) that are inherited from the Control node.
+This fixes many bugs the plugin previously had and greatly improves how the plugin functions, as well as its ease of use.
 - Fixed the `Action Mode` property not working as intended, especially in regards to the button's sounds.
 - Changed the demo project into a demo scene.
 It being a self-contained project caused its own instance of the NinePatchButton to show up on the project it is installed in's `Plugins` tab as well.
 And it being changed to a scene instead of a full project is just much more elegant and user-friendly.
-- Improved and cleaned up the plugin's code.

 ### v2.5.1
 - Changed all references to "Jurubu Entertainment" in the plugin's files to "Talltale Studios".
 Talltale Studios is now officially the new name of our organization.